 Colorado Native Americans were the very first people to inhabit the area.
 They lived in the territory for thousands of years being hunting and gathering tribes.

-These first Native Americans were prehistoric.
+The first Native Americans were prehistoric and were called Paleo-Indians..
 They lived before the printed word and knowledge of these people come from the archeologists who have excavated known sites.

 Excavations have shown the lost tribe, the Anasazi Indians, who vanished without a trace, lived in the four corners region of Colorado.